codefuturedalao/oscpu-framework/README.md

 * add exception and interrupt handler module (ecall ebreak)
 * implement icache and dcache ( didn't make it in NSCSCC, a very challenging work)
 * improve cpu's perfomance by switching to other micor-architecture like superscalar, out-of-order, more stages pipeline
-* encapsulate the control logic and datapath in rvcpu module and provide necessary wire to difftest in SimTop module
 * debug with RT-thread